dahiya-04/fourkites_assigment/README.md

 ## Further Reading

-For a detailed discussion of the theoretical derivations and the full analysis, please refer to the `final_report_actual_data.md`.
+For a detailed discussion of the theoretical derivations and the full analysis, please refer to the `fourkites.pdf`.